-Purpose is the manager, portfolio manager and promoter of the fund.
-Purpose manages the day-to-day business and operations of the fund and provides all general management and administrative services.
+Purpose is the manager, portfolio manager and promoter of the funds.
+Purpose manages the day-to-day business and operations of the funds and provides all general management and administrative services.

-No management fee is payable by the fund that, to a reasonable person, would duplicate a fee payable by the underlying funds of the fund for the same service.
+No management fees or administration fees are payable by a fund that, to a reasonable person, would duplicate a fee payable by the underlying funds of that fund for the same service.
 In addition, the fund will not pay any sales fees or redemption fees upon a purchase or redemption of securities of an underlying fund.
+Any service fees paid by Purpose to your dealer, will be paid out of the management fee payable to Purpose.